vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="deployment"></a>
 ## Appliance Deployment Options ##

-The `vic-machine` utility provides options to customize the virtual container host appliance.
+The `vic-machine` utility provides options to customize the VCH appliance.

 ### `--name` ###

 Short name: `-n`

-A name for the virtual container host appliance.
-If not specified, `vic-machine` sets the name of the virtual container host to `virtual-container-host`.
-If a virtual container host of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, the deployment of the virtual container host fails.
+A name for the VCH appliance.
+If not specified, `vic-machine` sets the name of the VCH to `virtual-container-host`.
+If a VCH of the same name exists on the ESXi host or in the vCenter Server inventory, or if a folder of the same name exists in the target datastore, the deployment of the VCH fails.

 <pre>--name <i>vch_appliance_name</i></pre>